Zzx-J/OpenBr_install/README.md

 4. be patient and follow the instructions.

 The whole installation program was tested on windows10 with OpenCV 4.5.2 and Qt 5.15.2 together with Visual Studio 2019.

-The generated package is up loaded(OpenBR-1.1.0-win32).
+The generated package is up loaded(OpenBR-1.1.0-win32) see another repository.

 Chose me please !
 Chose me please !!